Israel-Molestina/Horiseon-code-refactor/README.md

 ## Task
     As a developer, I've been tasked with refactoring Horiseon's website's code so that it meets accesibility standards.
+I've made changes to the HTML and CSS files

 ### For the HTML file I've:
     *implemented Semantic HTML elements